jhshin0723/Youtube-Clone-Website/README.md

 # Youtube-Clone-Website

-# All HTML in youtube.html file, all styling and images in separate folders.
+# <button>All HTML in youtube.html file, all styling and images in separate folders.</button>